Skip to main content

 Diverse fleet

-While Royal Caribbean is known for their mega ships, their older ships offer a more intimate cruising experience and often sail to more unique destinations that would not be able to accommodate the size or passenger capacity of today's larger ships.
+While Royal Caribbean is known for its mega ships, its older ships offer a more intimate cruising experience and often sail to more unique destinations that would not be able to accommodate the size or passenger capacity of today's larger ships.

 Royal Caribbean App

 Before you leave for your cruise, make sure you download their free app.
-You'll need it access your Set Sail pass, as well as complete the mandatory safety briefing prior to sailing away.
+You'll need it to access your Set Sail pass, as well as complete the mandatory safety briefing before sail away.
 Plus, the app will be your guide for onboard activities, as it will be home to each day's schedule.

-As of early 2023, you can also use the app to chat with other passengers for free.
+You can even use the app to chat with other passengers for no extra charge.

 Read more: Royal Caribbean Tips & Tricks